-These scholarships are awarded to students from all countries other than the 28 EU member states, Turkey and EEA/EFTA states: Iceland, Lichtenstein and Norway.
+These scholarships are awarded to students from all countries other than the 27 EU member states, United Kingdom, North Macedonia, Iceland, Liechtenstein, Norway, Turkey and Serbia.

-You received a TOTAL of 49,000 €
+Partner Country recipients will received a TOTAL of 49,000 €

-- A maximum of 3,000 € per year for travels costs and 1,000 € for accommodation;

-- $9,000 \in$ per year for contribution to participation costs; matriculation at two or three host universities, EMMC administrative costs, access to all facilities and insurance;

-A maximum of 24,000 €, monthly allowances of 1,000 € each.
+- A maximum of 3,000 € per year for travels costs and 1,000 € for accommodation; - 9,000 € per year for contribution to participation costs; matriculation at two or three host universities, EMMC administrative costs, access to all facilities and insurance; - A maximum of 24,000 €, monthly allowances of 1,000 € each.